 Some common grassroots initiatives include petitioning your government officials, organizing protests or rallies, and contacting your local media outlets to spread awareness.

 Why Is Grassroots Activism Important

 It’s not enough to participate in the fight for equality and justice.
-Still, it’s important to take action in your own community on a grassroots level by educating others and combating oppression.”Grassroots activism is a term used to describe when the people in a community take action on an issue or problem.
+Still, it’s important to take action in your own community on a grassroots level by educating others and combating oppression.

-The grassroots activist movement has been around for centuries and includes Mothers Against Drunk Driving, Earth First!, and Occupy Wall Street.
-Grassroots activism can be anything from street protests, volunteering at nonprofits, letter-writing campaigns, etc.
+The grassroots activist movement has been around for centuries and includes Mothers Against Drunk Driving, Earth First, and Occupy Wall Street.

 There are many debates about whether grassroots activism is more effective than other types of activism because it involves people who have experienced what they’re fighting against first-hand (especially if they are directly affected by that issue).
 Many times, grassroots activists don’t have any funding or support from organizations or major groups.